sjbylo/container-workshop/08-use-s2i-to-deploy-application/README.md

 oc rollout undo dc vote-app --to-revision=1
 ```

-Check the result each time with the browser and the following command:
+Check which version of the app is actually running each time with the browser and with the following command:

 ```
 oc get pods